-- You must enroll in a minimum of 12 units (see Section 2). - Every quarter you must attend the weekly Department Seminar (Thursdays at 11 AM) and enroll in the corresponding graduate course Dev Bio 290 (DEVEL & CELL BIOL, 2 units). - Every quarter you must enroll in and attend the departmental journal club, Dev Bio 206 (ADV TOP IN CELL BIO, 2 units), or another suitable journal club (see "Journal Club", below). - Every quarter you must enroll in a suitable number of units in the 200 and 203 series.
-Which section you enroll in depends on who your thesis advisor is. - Every quarter, in which you are a Teaching Assistant, you must enroll in Dev Bio 399, University Teaching (4 units). - It is your responsibility to enroll as directed above.
+- You must enroll in a minimum of 12 units (see Section 2). - Every quarter you must attend the weekly Department Seminar (Thursdays at 11 AM) and enroll in the corresponding graduate course Dev Bio 290 (DEVEL & CELL BIOL, 2 units). - Every quarter you must enroll in and attend the departmental journal club, Dev Bio 206 (ADV TOP IN CELL BIO, 2 units), or another suitable journal club (see "Journal Club", below).
+However, during fall or winter quarter, you can petition to the Graduate Advisor to replace JC with a graduate level course of your choice, such as biostatistics, writing, 1st year CMB, INP or MCSB class etc. - Every quarter you must enroll in a suitable number of units in the 200 and 203 series.
+Which section you enroll in depends on who is your thesis advisor.

+- Every quarter in which you are a Teaching Assistant, you must enroll in Dev Bio 399, University Teaching (4 units). - It is your responsibility to enroll as directed above.
 Repeated failure to enroll in the appropriate courses may result in being placed on academic probation the following quarter. - Every student is expected to present a poster or talk on his/her research at the Departmental retreat.
 If there are conflicts, such as TA responsibilities that prevent you from attending the retreat, please contact the Graduate Advisor.